 Since the farm needs support throughout the year, payments need to continue even if you are on holiday.
 You can arrange for a friend to collect and use your vegetables when you are away.
 If nobody can collect them, please let the farmer know, so that the excess can be distributed among the other members.

-How will I collect /receive my share of food?
+How will I collect/receive my share of food?

 You can collect produce direct from the farm at Mooretown (opposite Salesians College) on Saturdays, between 11am and 1pm.
-Produce will be harvested throughout the day on Friday and Saturday morning and will be divided into boxes by 11am on Saturday.
-You should collect your share on Saturday during the pick up window as salads etc will begin to wilt if not refrigerated.
-We encourage members to collect vegetables for each other in order to minimise travel.
-To make this easier to organise and to help build a community around the farm we encourage members to share their contact details.
+Produce will be harvested throughout the day on Friday and Saturday morning and will be divided into bags by 11am on Saturday.

 How can I get involved in working on the farm?